 Refining and marketing losers

-In this series on the biggest movers in the energy sector this week, we’ll look now at the stocks with the biggest losses in the US refining and marketing sector.
-To compile the list of the stocks that lost the most, we’ve selected refining and marketing companies with market capitalizations greater than $100 million and average trading volume greater than 100,000 shares last week.
+We’ll now look at the top losing stocks in the current week from the refining and marketing sector in the US.
+To compile the list of top refining and marketing losers, we have selected refining and marketing energy companies with market capitalizations of greater than $100 million and a weekly average volume greater than 100,000 shares.

-The PowerShares Dynamic Energy Exploration & Production Portfolio (PXE) is down moderately by ~0.7% this week.
-PXE’s top holdings include refining names like Valero Energy (VLO), Phillips 66 (PSX) and Marathon Petroleum (MPC).
+These stocks are underperforming the PowerShares Dynamic Energy Exploration & Production Portfolio (PXE), which is down marginally by ~0.2% this week.
+PXE’s top holdings include refining names like Valero Energy (VLO), Phillips 66 (PSX), and Marathon Petroleum (MPC).